davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 - changes (22%) must be accounted for, though there will always be things you did not account for (min 12%)
 - all these seemingly small changes have a large *overall* impact on time and cost

-## Scenario modeling
+## Scenarios

-Whilst these visualisations are useful to expose the previously-hidden work, they don't represent the "disaster" project I mentioned in the intro.
-In that project, the "work outside the work" ended up being nearly _double_ the originally-planned work, in addition to all the "work between the work" and I was curious to explore how this might look.
+Of course, every project is different; in fact, the difficult project I spoke about at the start had three distinct phases, each of which threw up different estimation challenges and realities.

+Phase 1 required building a prototype around a partner's legacy technology.
+Phase 2 threw up issues around migrating the prototype to a more mature architecture whilst delivering a raft of new features.
+In Phase 3 we realised the database (supplied by the company's now-departed data scientist) wouldn't be appropriate going forward and the "work outside the work" ended up being nearly _double_ the originally-planned work.

-Below is a more simplified visualisation which you can **click through** to get a feel of the ever-expanding work:
+Below is a simplified imagination of all three phases which you can **click through** to get a feel:

 <MediaGallery media="comparison" prev-text="Earlier" next-text="Later" :wrap="false" />

 As you click, imagine it's one or some of *your* previous projects, and see if it triggers any painful recollections.
-Perhaps the proportions are different, perhaps the tasks are different, but it's interesting to visualise optimism vs reality.
+Perhaps the proportions are different, perhaps the tasks are different, but maybe it's a similar picture of idealism vs reality worth bearing in mind next time you think a project will be just "the work".

 ## Reflection

+### On the framework

-Well, it's been fun to explore the dark side of estimation with a combination of anecdotal evidence and graphics.
+Well, it's been fun to explore the dark side of estimation with a combination of anecdotal evidence and visualisation.

 I've had various thoughts about taking the ideas forwards; here are just a few: